snaicker7/PostGres-Golang-Integration/README.md

 # PostGres-Golang-Integration
-I this project, we will integrate postgres with Golang
+In this project, we will integrate postgres with Golang

 Important Postgres Commands:-